Fast, tiny, and friendly code generator that turns your C structs into fully featured JSON serializers/deserializers.

 License

-is owned by the user who wrote the struct definition file, same as the copy right of a PDF file generated by Latex is owned by the user who wrote the tex file.
+Codes of json-gen-c are licensed under GPL-3.0, except for the codes it generated.
+The copy right of the codes generated by json-gen-c is owned by the user who wrote the struct definition file, same as the copy right of a PDF file generated by Latex is owned by the user who wrote the tex file.